UdacityFrontEndScholarship/quiz-app/README.md

 ## Contributing Guidelines

-Refer to this link.
-[CONTRIBUTING.md](https://github.com/UdacityFrontEndScholarship/quiz-app/blob/master/CONTRIBUTING.md) Please make sure to read this before getting started.
+Refer to this link [CONTRIBUTING.md](https://github.com/UdacityFrontEndScholarship/quiz-app/blob/master/CONTRIBUTING.md)
+- Please make sure to read this before getting started.

-These guidelines will help us in keeping track of who is contributing and what is being contributed to the project.
+- These guidelines will help us in keeping track of who is contributing and what is being contributed to the project.

 ## Thanksgiving